mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 are resolved relative to this directory.
 This directory should be used to store module specific configurations e.g. dbfwfilter rule files.

+Any configuration parameter that is not an absolute path will be interpreted as a relative path.
+The relative paths use the module configuration directory as the working directory.

+For example, the configuration parameter `file=my_file.txt` would be interpreted as `/etc/maxscale.cnf.d/my_file.txt` whereas `file=/home/user/my_file.txt` would be interpreted as `/home/user/my_file.txt`.

 ```
 module_configdir=/var/lib/maxscale/
 ```